hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 # wait, what?

-The desire for easy answers and impatience with nuance extends to how we perceive complex tools, especially those that don't behave in a way which allows us to intuitively understand how they work.
+The desire for easy answers and impatience with nuance extends to how we perceive complex tools, especially those that don't behave in a way which allow us to intuitively understand how they work.
 Let me give you an example.

 Inferential statistics (hereafter referred to simply as "statistics") are weird.
 They are a very human tool, in that they are kind of magical when they are well-designed, but can be used in incredibly stupid ways.
 Even well-trained, well-intentioned people